-5.3.3 Selection of strategies and solutions
+5.3 Selection of recovery strategies and solutions

-Business continuity solutions for resuming or recovering a prioritised activity can often be expensive.
-Where the organisation estimates this to be the case, it should either select alternative solutions that are acceptable and meet its business recovery objectives or treat affected products and services as exclusions from the scope of their business continuity plan.
+Business continuity solutions for resuming or recovering a prioritized activity can be expensive.
+Where the organization estimates this to be the case, it may select alternative solutions that are acceptable to meet its business recovery objectives or, treat affected products and services as exclusions from the scope of their business recovery objective.

-5.3.4 Resource requirements
+5.3.1 Resource requirements